Newport-class tank landing ship: Construction and career

 The first vessel of the class, Newport was ordered as part of Fiscal Year (FY) 1965.
 The next eight were authorized in FY 1966, followed by eleven in 1967.
 The first three LSTs were constructed by Philadelphia Naval Shipyard in Philadelphia, Pennsylvania and the remaining seventeen by National Steel and Shipbuilding of San Diego, California.
 Seven more were ordered in FY 1971, but these were later deferred, then canceled.
 Beginning in FY 1981, ships of the class were transferred to the Naval Reserve Force.

 By 1994, the 3-inch guns had been removed as a weight saving measure.
-The 1987 introduction of LCACs — which allowed the United States Navy to launch over-the-horizon amphibious landings — made the Newport class obsolete, but they remained with the fleet for another decade because they were the only means by which the hundreds of thousands of gallons of motor vehicle fuel needed by a Marine Expeditionary Force could be landed.
+The 1987 introduction of Landing Craft Air Cushion (LCACs) — which allowed the United States Navy to launch over-the-horizon amphibious landings — made the Newport class obsolete, but they remained with the fleet for another decade because they were the only means by which the hundreds of thousands of gallons of motor vehicle fuel needed by a Marine Expeditionary Force could be landed.
 Only the development of tankers with the Offshore Petroleum Discharge System (OPDS) and the later development of special fuel bladders which gave the LCACs a tanker capability allowed for their retirement.